Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Future Work

 \myparagraph{Further Diversification of Registries} Our findings are provocative, but we recommend diversifying the types of ecosystems under study.
 Further work could go beyond open-source registries to include commercial and proprietary registries (\eg app stores), and ecosystems implementing different forms of signing solutions.
 This approach will facilitate a comprehensive exploration of other factors, incentives and cost trade-offs that influence the adoption of software signing for these types of ecosystems.

 \myparagraph{Incorporating Human Factors} Our approach is grounded in a theory of software signing based in incentives.
-Qualitative data --- \eg surveys and interviews of engineers in the registries of interest --- would shed valuable light on the relative weight of the factors we identified.
-Such studies could also expose new factors to be fed back into large-scale quantitative measurements.
+Qualitative data --- \eg surveys and interviews of engineers in the registries of interest --- would shed light on the relative weight of the factors we identified.
+Such studies could expose new factors for quantitative evaluation.

-\myparagraph{Identifying Machine Learning (ML) Software and Pre-Trained Model Signing requirements} Signing adoption rates in the HuggingFace registry are substantially lower than in all other studied registries.
-We recommend further research into signing practices in this context.
+\myparagraph{Identifying Machine Learning (ML) Software and Pre-Trained Model Signing requirements} Signing adoption rates in the Hugging Face registry are much lower than in all other studied registries.
+We recommend research on signing practices in this context.
 The issue might be an odd signing target --- commits rather than packages.
 The challenge might be more fundamental, clarifying the nature of effective signatures for ML models and training regimes~\cite{davis2023reusing}.

 \myparagraph{Apply the results} As noted in~\cref{sec:discussion}, registry operators appear to have a strong influence on software signing quantity and quality.
 Partnering with registry operators, researchers can apply our results to empirically validate them.